AMM53/AMM53/README.md

 ## Andrés Mahía

 * Data Science Masters student at Cunef, Madrid.
+(I already finished 😎👌)
 * Data Scientist at Credit Agricole Consumer Finance.

 I love statistics, ML, DL, and everything that has to do with prediction.
 But I also like cleaning and parsing data.